 Percent Positive Reactions - Percent Negative Reactions = Net CSAT Score

-If you are wondering why it's not just a percentage of your positive reactions, consider this example:
+If you are wondering why it's not just a percentage of your positive reviews, consider this example:

-Both companies received the same number of positive reactions but clearly Company A is doing better than Company B. So the net CSAT Score is weighted to reflect the difference between neutral and negative reactions.
+Both companies received the same number of positive reviews but clearly Company A is doing better than Company B. So the net CSAT Score is weighted to reflect the difference between neutral and negative reviews.

 Using your net CSAT score

 Not only is this number a way to chart your progress on a daily basis, it’s a handy benchmarking tool.
 In the SmileBack reactions table you can see where your Net CSAT Score stands relative to other companies using SmileBack.